Rue du Marche aux Herbes 105,

 No one has favorited this theater yet

-This was the biggest first run movie theatre in Brussels, located near the Grand Place.
-It was under the same direction as the Plaza Cinema.
-It opened in 1920 as Forum Palace Cinema and it soon became the Agora Cinema.
-The Plaza was called then Albertum Cinema.
+This was the largest first run movie theatre in Brussels, located near the Grand Place.
+It was under the same operator as the Plaza Cinema.
+It opened in 1922 as the Agora Palace Cinema and it soon became the Agora Cinema.
+The Plaza Cinema was originally named Albertum Cinema.
 Those two cinemas were the leading theatres before Eldorado Cinema and Metropole Cinema.

-In 1959 it was destroyed by a fire and it was demolished.
+Overnight on 4th & 5th May 1959 it was destroyed by a fire and it was demolished.
+The final film screened had been Ava Gardner in “The Naked Maja”.
 On the site was built the Galerie Agora with the 3 former entrances on Rue Marche aux Herbes, Rue des Fripiers and Rue des Peronniers, it opened in 1966.
-This commercial gallery was considered the equivalent for Brussels, the London Carnaby Street and it is still the rendezvous of the international tourists, due the proximity of the Grand Place.
+This commercial gallery was considered the equivalent for Brussels, the trendy London Carnaby Street and it is still the rendezvous of the international tourists, due the proximity of the Grand Place.